mclinn/bd20170806/README.md

 ------------

 1. Install this module using the official Backdrop CMS instructions at https://backdropcms.org/guide/modules

-2. Download the Twilio php library from (http://www.twilio.com/docs/libraries).
+2. You will need an account at twilio.com.
+If you don't have one you can create a trial account with a "trial balance" to allow you to experiment.
-3. Extract the library in your sites/all/libraries folder and rename the directory to 'twilio'.
+When the trial is over, you'll need at least one Twilio number, $1.00 per month as of now (August 2017).
+Usage rates are on the site.
+Example: domestic SMS messages are $.0075 each as of now.

-4. Visit 'admin/config/system/twilio' and enter your Twilio API information found on the twilio dashboard (twilio.com account required)
+3. Visit 'admin/config/system/twilio' and enter your Twilio API information found on the twilio dashboard.

 Documentation
 -------------